FCC’s Quality Standards for Captioning Video Programming

 Implications for Online Video

 Because captions for video programming must adhere to the FCC’s new guidelines, there will be an improvement in quality.
-And, because online video of previously aired content must have captions of at least the same quality, the quality of online captioning will inherently improve, as well.
+And, because online video clips taken from previously aired content must have captions of at least the same quality, the quality of online captioning will inherently improve, as well.
 More directly, if we are looking at pre-recorded programming to be placed online, accuracy rates should be almost perfect.

 The new guidelines leave little room for error, and will hopefully lead to a noted improvement in captioning quality across both video and online programming.